 Section 1.
 Make bootable USB drive

 The first step makes a bootable USB drive.
 This only needs to be done once and the same USB drive can be used in futures images.
+This process will format your drive for to NTFS format.

 - Plug your USB drive or external HDD into computer.
 Recommend to use a USB 3.0 port for faster speeds. *We have had a couple reports the USB drive to only be working in the USB 2.0 ports.
 The USB 2.0 ports are the upper two ports on the right side of the zSpace.